-- 1. Interpret the errors in the results of an experiment. - 2.
+- Interpret the errors in the results of an experiment.
+1. - 2.
 Demonstrate the wave nature of light experimentally - 3.
 Utilize physical properties of magnetic and dielectric materials for various applications - 4.
 Make use of lasers and optical fibers for engineering applications - 5.
-Explain light induced phenomenon and motion of electrons in electric and magnetic fields pendulum
+Explain motion of electrons in electric and magnetic fields